 - Extreme behavioral changes or unusual aggression (often a pain response)

 Living through IVDD recovery with your dog is one of the hardest, most exhausting, and ultimately most rewarding things you may ever do.
-There were nights I sat next to Rue’s crate on the floor and cried.
+There were nights I sat next to Heidi’s crate on the floor and cried.
 There were also mornings I watched her trot across the yard and could barely breathe from gratitude.
 Wherever you are in this journey right now â the scary beginning, the grinding middle, or the hopeful end â you are doing something remarkable for your dog.
 Keep going.

 This guide is based on real experience and should be used alongside professional veterinary care.
 Always consult your veterinarian before starting any new treatment or making changes to your dog’s care plan.